 In fact, in most dishes that use hamburger in the slow-cooker the recipe will call for the hamburger meat to be pre-cooked.
 That is because you need to remove the fat and get the meat crumbled for soups, stews and casseroles.

-The exception for this of course is going to be dishes like meatloaf, meatballs and other dishes where the ground beef is formed.
+The exception for this of course is going to be dishes like meatloaf, meatballs and other dishes where the ground beef is formed into a shape.

-Hamburger is usually sold by fat content here in the U.S. You will often find the fat content spelled out on the package in percentages.
+Hamburger is usually sold by fat content here in the United States.
+You will often find the fat content spelled out on the package in percentages.

 - 92% Lean to 8% Fat